drscotthawley/signaltrain/README.md

 experiments/    Where I do various runs and report on them
 ```

-### Extra Utilities:
+### TODO:
-- Leon Fedden's [RenderMan](https://github.com/fedden/RenderMan) VST host was just updated to Python 3.6.
+- More effects!
+Leon Fedden's [RenderMan](https://github.com/fedden/RenderMan) VST host was just updated to Python 3.6.
 I have yet to try it out.
 (A Python VST host is something I've wanted for this project for a long time!)

-### Disclaimer:
+- Try mu-law companding to see if it improves SNR
-Code is still highly experimental.
-Could use more 'real' comments, and fewer commented-out lines.
+- A wavenet architecture?

 #### History:
 Previously this repo was named "fxlearn".
 Revised name "SignalTrain" suggested by [Rex Paul Schnelle](https://rexmusic.us/).